opera-adt/dist-s1/docs/index.md

 ## DIST-S1 Documentation

 Welcome!
 This site documents the DIST-S1 package.
 Currently, the documentation is focused on the Science-Data System (SDS) interface and using `run_sas` entrypoint.
+For complete set of use cases, please see the DIST-S1 [readme](https://github.com/opera-adt/dist-s1).

-This interface assumes all the requisite OPERA RTC-S1 data is downloaded and a runconfig.yml has been provided so that you can run:
+The SDS interface assumes all the requisite OPERA RTC-S1 data is downloaded and a runconfig.yml has been provided with relevant local paths provided so that you run:
 ```
 run_sas --run_config_path run_config.yml
 ```
-For a complete example (in which a `run_config` is generate):
+For a complete example (in which a `run_config` is generated in the process) use:
 ```
 dist-s1 run_sas_prep --mgrs_tile_id '11SLT' \
     --post_date '2025-01-21' \